 Graduation Fee (baccalaureate degree): Contact the Business Office

 Fees include rental of cap, gown and hood.
-Graduation fee should be paid one month before the date of graduation.
+Graduation fee should be paid one month before the date of graduation and/or upon receipt of the senior graduation checklist from the Registrar's Office.

 Miscellaneous Fees